mauritssilvis/challenges/README.md

 My aims with this project are to:

-- Extend my knowledge of algorithms, data structures and design patterns.
+- Extend my knowledge of different programming tools.
 - Apply this knowledge in solving practical programming problems.

 More generally, I strive to: